Application of the Parallel Dichotomy Algorithm for solving Toeplitz tridiagonal systems of linear equations with one right-hand side: The Dichotomy Algorithm

 If we consider all possible cases $m=1,...,p$ when $\left\|\mathbf{Q}_m\right\|\neq 0$ while $ \forall i\neq m$ $\left\|\mathbf{Q}_i\right\| =0$ and then sum up the so-obtained solutions (\ref{solut1}), we come to the formula for computing the $first,last$-- elements

 where

 Here the indices $m_R,m_L$ are found locally on each processor by (\ref{mrml2}).

-Fig.~\ref{pic:zrzl_def} contains the auxiliary vectors for the Partition Algorithm and the Dichotomy Algorithm.
 The vectors $u_m,v_m$ are the solution to the interior difference boundary value problem with respect to the subvector $\mathbf{U}_m$, whereas the vectors $\mathbf{Z}_m^{\mathrm{R,L}}$ are the solution to the exterior boundary value problem.
 This difference is of principle.
 So, in the realization of the Dichotomy Algorithm, the computation of the $first,last$ -- components is reduced to the calculation of the sums (\ref{theor_3}), whereas, in the Partition Algorithm, it is necessary to solve a "reduced"\ \cite{Konovalov,Wang2} SLAE of dimension $2p-2$ by means of some parallel variant of the Gauss Elimination Method.
 Since the computation of the sums on a multiprocessor computing system can be realized with a greater efficiency then the Gauss elimination method, the Dichotomy Algorithm makes it possible to reach a greater productivity for the problems of the form (\ref{main_eq3}) than the Partition Algorithm.